iptracej-education/myasn1/README.md

 OVERVIEW
 --------

-myASN1 tool includes:
+myASN1 code example includes:

  1) write functions.
 These will encode the data into ASN1 format
  2) read functions.
 These will cedocde the ASN1 data into internal format or dump them out in c

+All codes are stored in works directory.

+In addition, you could incorporate the following code examples in your project.

  3) sstream functions.
 These are file related functions
  4) smemory functions.
 THere are memory functions (Malloc,Free...)

+These code examples are stored at the project level.

 HOW TO USE
 -------

-This is basically not an application so that you will never have to install.
+This is not an application so that you will never have to install.
 I am preparing a sample program to understand how to incorporate the functions in C source code.
 If you want to run the program, just type: